Carson Strong

-Early years
+Early life

 Strong was born on September 14, 1999, in Vacaville, California.
 He later attended Will C. Wood High School, where he passed for 2,732 yards and 26 touchdowns as a junior.
 He did not play his senior season due to a knee injury.
 In June 2017, Strong announced his commitment to play college football at the University of Nevada, Reno.
 Nevada was Strong's only FBS offer despite being a three-star recruit.